andku23/andku23.github.io/projects/project-8.md

   <img class = "ui rounded fluid image" src = "../images/ARexa/Anims.PNG">
 </div>
 <h6 style = "text-align:justify">
-    We made sure to make a transparent mask for Alexa so that when it was rendered into the environment, she would hide things that went behind her.
+    We made sure to make a transparent mask for Alexa so that when it was rendered into the environment, she would hide effects that went behind her.
 </h6>

 ## End Product